 Hannover Fair 2007: Hermes prize goes to innovative laser vision system

-Hannover, Germany—With red exclamation points as a design theme, Turkey as its partner country, and a spirited speech from German chancellor Angela Merkel, the 60th annual Hannover Messe began Sunday night, April 15, 2007.
+With red exclamation points as a design theme, Turkey as its partner country, and a spirited speech from German chancellor Angela Merkel, the 60th annual Hannover Messe began Sunday, April 15, 2007.
+In addition to music provided by pneumatically controlled stringed instruments that played themselves, the highlight of the industrial trade fair’s opening ceremonies was the awarding of the ...

-Hannover , Germany —With red exclamation points as a design theme, Turkey as its partner country, and a spirited speech from German chancellor Angela Merkel, the 60thannual Hannover Messe
+With red exclamation points as a design theme, Turkey as its partner country, and a spirited speech from German chancellor Angela Merkel, the 60th annual Hannover Messe began Sunday, April 15, 2007.

-London-based Bayer Technology Services and Ingenia Technology Ltd .
-(Leverkusen, Germany) won for their joint effort on the ProteXXion Laser Surface Authentication (LSA) system.
-Seventy entries (30% of which were from companies outside Germany) were narrowed to five finalists for this year’s Hermes Award, which is named after the Roman god who’s stylized profile is the symbol of the fair.
+London-based Bayer Technology Services and Ingenia Technology Ltd. (Leverkusen, Germany) won for their joint effort on the ProteXXion Laser Surface Authentication (LSA) system.
+Seventy entries (30% of which were from companies outside Germany) were narrowed to five finalists for this year’s Hermes Award, which is named after the Roman god whose stylized profile is the symbol of the fair.

 Like biometrics can identify unique human individuals, the LSA technology combines lasers, nanotechnology and sophisticated software to “read” the unique surface structure of a part or product.
-This allows the identification and tracking of individual parts without the additional technology like RFID (radio freqency tags or adhesive labels.
+This allows the identification and tracking of individual parts without additional technology like RFID (radio frequency identification) tags or adhesive labels.

-The other four finalists for the Hermes prize include:
+The other four finalists for the Hermes prize were:

-As for the musical innovation during the opening ceremony, Festo Corp . created the pneumatically controlled stringed instruments.
-They were on display along with industrial innovations in their booth during the five-day Hannover Fair .
+As for the musical innovation during the opening ceremony, Festo Corp. created the pneumatically controlled stringed instruments.
+They were on display along with industrial innovations in their booth during the five-day event.